"Independence Day" Director Launches Mobile App, Partners with World Leader in 360-Degree Cameras

 Vresh will launch in the App Store in Q4 2018, bringing 360-degree video to the forefront as the new format to connect with your friends and family in fully immersive, real time or on demand environments.

-"Video revolutionized the Internet and 360-degree content is posed to be the next big category in video," said Weber, Co-founder and CEO of Vrenetic.
+"Video revolutionized the Internet and 360-degree content is posed to be the next big category in video," said Milton Fang, SVP of Marketing & Strategy at Vrenetic.
 "The entire Vresh team is extremely excited and proud to be developing the next Instagram for sharing experiences in fully immersive 360-degree video."

 "The team at Vresh shares our belief that 360-degree video is one of the most exciting and important developments in social media to date," said Max Richter, Global Marketing Head of Insta360.
 "That's why we are so excited to partner with them to make our cameras even more accessible to tomorrow's content creators and 360-degree video influencers."